-Portfolio Recovery Associates or PRA is a third-party debt collection agency based in Norfolk, Virginia.
-PRA has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including improper contact or sharing of information and threatening to take actions that cannot legally be taken.
-If you have been contacted by Portfolio Recovery Associates, make sure you understand your rights before responding.
+Portfolio Recovery Associates , LLC or PRA Group is a debt purchaser and third-party debt collection agency based in Virginia.
+PRA has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and failing to provide written verification of debts.
+If PRA Group has contacted you about delinquent collection items, make sure you understand your rights before you respond.

 Our services are absolutely FREE to you.